achliopa/udemy_EmbeddedProgCortexM/readme.md

 	* arduino hat compatible
 	* nucleo boards have stm32 nucleo support
 	* when we connect it to pc it is enumerated as a virtual com port
-* to enable virtual com stlink connectivity in discovery board we need to configure it and use a UART to USB adapter
+* to enable virtual com stlink connectivity in discovery board we need to configure it (ST-LINK/V2-A VCP config) and use a UART to USB adapter

 ### Lecture 10 - ST-Link Driver Installation